electricimp/Messenger_ReplayMessenger/README.md

 ## Class ImpPager

 The main library class.
-There may be multiple isntances of the class created by application.
+There may be multiple instances of the class created by application.

 ### Constructor: ImpPager(*connectionManager, [bullwinkle], [spiFlashLogger], [debug]*)